 Henderson is a Wofford College graduate and 2010 graduate of Charleston Law.
 After graduating from Wofford with a Bachelor of Arts degree, Henderson took a sharp left turn and spent two years teaching in a remote village in Kenya before attending law school.

-“I thought if I’m ever gonna do anything kind of altruistic it needs to be now,” he said.
-“You’re sort of on the front end of adulthood and you have the time to be able to devote to these things.
+“I thought if I’m ever gonna do anything altruistic it needs to be now,” he said.
+“You’re on the front end of adulthood and you have the time to be able to devote to these things.
 I wanted to do something just a little bit outside of the box.”

 The remote community, eight hours from Nairobi, Kenya, was a cultural wakeup call.
 Henderson quickly learned, unlike the U.S., how to survive without access to clean running water or electricity.